bazilinskyy/coupled-sim/README.md

 ```

 ## Driving behaviour Update
 Whenever the vehicle started driving again after having stopped for a while, the vehicle would translate stuttered.
 This was
 due to the driving and resetting behaviour being put into the FixedUpdate.
 Generally, the FixedUpdate is used for physics calculations
 and nonlinear movements.
 Update is more suitable for linear movements such as driving.
 Moving the *Car_Driving_Behaviour* and the *Reset_Speed_After_Stopping*
 function to the Update function solved the stuttering problem.

+There are currently two problems that need to be addressed in the vehicle behaviour:
+- Restart acceleration in the Gaze  To Yield mapping.
+The AV restarts with very high acceleration.
+The acceleration should be low.
+- The waiting time at the standstill needs to be modified.
+The counter in Unity counts faster than the actual time.
+Resulting in the AV restarting earlier than inputted.

 ## Adaptive deceleration
 To make sure that the vehicle always stops at the same position, adaptive deceleration is added.
 The adaptive deceleration is a function of the